spring-guides/gs-batch-processing/README.md

 }
 ```

-The `Person` class can either be instantiated with first and last name through a constructor or by setting the properties.
+You can instantiate the `Person` class either with first and last name through a constructor, or by setting the properties.

 Create an intermediate processor
 --------------------------------

 A common paradigm in batch processing is to ingest data, transform it, and then pipe it out somewhere else.
-Let's write a simple transformer that converts the names to uppercase.
+Here you write a simple transformer that converts the names to uppercase.

 `src/main/java/hello/PersonItemProcessor.java`
 ```java